adamsilver2005/NBA-Western-Conference-Dominance/README.md

 - Assigning each team to its **Conference** using a dictionary of team-conference mappings
 - Handling inconsistencies in team names due to franchise name changes
 - Accounting for the NBA expansion from **29 to 30 teams in 2005**
+- Standardized the Los Angeles Clippers name which appeared as both the "LA Clippers" and "Los Angeles Clippers" across different seasons
+- Filled missing rank columns for the 2023-24 season with null values as these were not available in the scraped data and are not used in the analysis

 The dataset was preprocessed using **Python and pandas**